iLert/docs/integrations/kentix-am.md

 # Kentix AlarmManager

-## Setup a new AlarmManager alert souce in iLert
+## Setup a new AlarmManager alert souce in ilert

 ![](<../.gitbook/assets/Screenshot 2020-08-19 at 10.13.37.png>)

-Navigate to the alert sources tab in iLert and create a new alert source.
+Navigate to the alert sources tab in ilert and create a new alert source.

 ![](<../.gitbook/assets/Screenshot 2020-08-19 at 10.14.41.png>)